 With the death of founding owner Joan Whitney Payson in 1975, control of the team passed first to board chairman M. Donald Grant and then, ultimately to Payson's daughter, Lorinda de Roulet.

 Grant and de Roulet ran the club as cheaply as possible, dealing away rather than rewarding those who had kept them competitive for most of the 1970s, including Miracle mainstays Tom Seaver and Jerry Koosman.
 While the cross-town Yankees were signing the likes of Reggie Jackson and Catfish Hunter, winning three straight pennants and back-to-back world series, the Mets were decorating the National League East cellar.

 |Parity with the Yankees, at least on cardboard.|

 Their pitching staff was anchored by Craig Swan, whose 2.43 earned run average led the league in 1978.
-Battery-mate John Stearns had just set a big league record for most stolen bases in a season by a catcher, 25, while first-baseman Willie Montanez had driven in 96 runs.
+Battery-mate John Stearns had set a big league record for most stolen bases in a season by a catcher, 25, while first-baseman Willie Montanez drove in 96 runs.